docker-library/docs/couchdb/content.md

 $ docker run -d -p 5984:5984 you/awesome-couchdb
 ```

+Remember that, with this approach, any newly written changes will still appear in the `/opt/couchdb/etc/local.d` directory, so it is still recommended to map this to a host path for persistence.

 ## Logging

 By default containers run from this image only log to `stdout`.
 You can enable logging to file in the [configuration](http://docs.couchdb.org/en/2.1.0/config/logging.html).